How to extract hyperlinks from word using GroupDocs.Parser in Java: A Complete Guide

 }

-Tip: Replace the System.out.println blocks with logging or database insertion logic to fit your application.
+Tip: Replace the System.out.println statements with a logger or database insertion logic to fit your application architecture.

 Common Issues and Solutions